openid/fapi/FAPI_2_0_Baseline_Profile.md

 is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used

-**NOTE**: To enable an interoperable solution to consent management it is anticipated that future versions of this specification will reference the FAPI WG's Grant Management API.

 #### Returning Authenticated User's Identifier